-Over the years, San Diego has produced its share of prolific groups and bands.
-From Blink-182, P.O.D. and Stone Temple Pilots, a variety of bands have emerged from the region’s diverse and rich arts scene.
+Over the years, San Diego has produced its share of prolific bands.
+From Blink-182, P.O.D. and Stone Temple Pilots, a variety of bands have emerged from the region’s diverse arts scene.

 Logan Heights is no exception.
-Boasting musicians such as the late Ramón “Chunky” Sánchez, lead singer of Los Alacranes, the neighborhood is also home to Punk/Garage band Beach Goons who are among some of the youngest and most promising talent in the city’s ever-diversifying music scene.
+Boasting musicians such as the late Ramón “Chunky” Sánchez, the neighborhood is also home to punk/garage band Beach Goons who are among the most promising talent in the city’s music scene.

 The band’s changing lineup revolves around singer and guitarist Pablo Cervantez (22) who has produced his own distinct brand of music that is not just unique to San Diego, but Logan Heights as well.

 Like many musicians, Cervantez’s earliest musical influences came from his family.
 Born and raised in Logan Heights, the guitarist recalled some of his earliest musical memories.

 “My dad had a nylon string guitar in the house just laying around,” he said.
 “I remember I would always pick it up and pretend like I knew how to play.
 I remember the first time I picked it up I would always try to mimic Rancheras or Corridos, and just basically pretend to play what I was hearing.”

 The son of immigrant parents, Cervantez grew up in a household rich with an eclectic palette that created a unique mixture of musical tastes that influenced him from a very early age.

 “Both of my parents come from Mexico.
 My Dad’s from Guerrero and my Mom’s from Jalisco, both from very small pueblitos.
 Thanks to them I got to listen to Cornelio Reyna, Chalino Sánchez, Ramon Ayala.
 Just a broad selection of music.”